romulus4444/Cloudy-Canvas/README.md

  ---

 Manages the list of users to allow commands from.
+This overrides the ignorechannel and ignorerole restrictions!

 `;admin allowuser get` Gets the current list of allowed users.